fluffypill0w/blog/_posts/2021-05-10-Ethernaut-Full-Write-Up.md

 The goal here is to drain this contract of its funds.
 There's a problem-- we can only withdraw what we've put into the contract via <code>donate</code>, right?

 Let's look at the logic of the <code>withdraw</code> function.
-The contract first checks that the amount we're withdrawing is equal to or less than our balance.
-Then it sends the funds back to us via our fallback function before finally adjusted our balance to reflect the withdrawal.
+The contract first checks that the amount we're withdrawing is <= our balance.
+Then it sends the funds back to us via our fallback function before finally adjusting our balance to reflect the withdrawal.

 The vulnerability lies in the fact the our fallback function is triggered before our balance is adjusted.
 We can [re-enter the contract by placing some malicious code in our fallback function](https://quantstamp.com/blog/what-is-a-re-entrancy-attack) that will repeatedly withdraw funds from the contract until the contract's balance is zero.